NaokiAkai/als_ros/README.md

-If you want to use quick fusion of pose tracking and global localization, please set use_gl_pose_sampler flag to true.
+If you want to use fusion of pose tracking and global localization, please set use_gl_pose_sampler flag to true.

 ```
 $ roslaunch als_ros mcl.launch use_gl_pose_sampler:=true
 ```

+In als_ros, global localization is implemented using the free-space feature presented in [6].

 ## Parameter descriptions

-There are launch files in the als_ros package.
-Descriptions for all the parameters are written in the files.
+Descriptions for all the parameters are written in the launch files.
+I am planning to make a more precise document.

+# Citation

+[arXiv preprint](https://) is available.
+If you use als_ros for your research, please cite the preprint.

+@article{Akai2022ReliableMC,
+    title = {Reliable Monte Carlo Localization for Mobile Robots}, author = {Akai, Naoki},
+    journal = {arXiv:1111.22222},
+    year = {2022}
+}

 # References

-[1] Naoki Akai．"An advanced localization system: Performance improvement of localization for mobile robots and its implementation," CORONA PUBLISHING CO., LTD (to be appeared, in Japanese).
+[1] Naoki Akai．"An advanced localization system using LiDAR: Performance improvement of localization for mobile robots and its implementation," CORONA PUBLISHING CO., LTD (to be appeared, in Japanese).

 [2] Naoki Akai, Luis Yoichi Morales, and Hiroshi Murase.
 "Mobile robot localization considering class of sensor observations," In *Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*, pp. 3159-3166, 2018.